MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/remote-assist-mobile-to-remote-assist-mobile-calls.md

 - Technicians must have a Dynamics 365 Remote Assist [free trial](../try-remote-assist.md) or [subscription](../buy-remote-assist.md).

 - Remote collaborators must have a Dynamics 365 Remote Assist free trial or subscription and a Microsoft Teams [free trial or subscription](https://www.microsoft.com/microsoft-365/microsoft-teams/group-chat-software).
-Learn to set up Dynamics 365 Remote Assist with [Teams desktop](../teams-pc-all.md) and [Teams mobile](../teams-mobile-all.md).
+Learn how to set up Dynamics 365 Remote Assist with [Teams desktop](../teams-pc-all.md) and [Teams mobile](../teams-mobile-all.md).

 ## How it works